-In light of the crucial role the private sector has to play in achieving a low-carbon world, the World Benchmarking Alliance (WBA) intends to assess 450 companies (as part of the decarbonisation & energy transformation) by 2023 on their contribution to a just transition by assessing their alignment with the goals of the Paris Agreement alongside their approach to addressing the social challenges of a low-carbon transition.
+In light of the crucial role the private sector has to play in achieving a low-carbon world, WBA intends to assess 450 companies by 2023 on their contribution to a just transition by assessing their alignment with the goals of the Paris Agreement alongside their approach to addressing the social challenges of a low-carbon transition.
 These 450 companies employ around 24 million people, and hold immense influence to power a just transition.
 These assessments will be the first of their kind, publicly available and free.

-Launched in February 2021, our just transition approach report sets out how WBA proposes to approach these assessments, including how we will invite stakeholders to participate in the development of indicators for assessing companies’ contributions to a just transition through our multistakeholder process.
+Launched in February 2021, our Just Transition Approach Report sets out how WBA proposes to approach these assessments, including how we will invite stakeholders to participate in the development of indicators for assessing companies’ contributions to a just transition through our multistakeholder process.
 It also includes a synthesis of the November 2020 findings from WBA’s Climate and Energy Benchmark and Corporate Human Rights Benchmark assessments in the automotive sector.
-Our timeline sets out the next steps and consultation moments in this process.Read approach report here
+Our timeline sets out the next steps and consultation moments in this process.See report

-Publication of draft methodology (indicators)
+Publication of our draft methodology

-Public consultation period
+Public consultation of our methodology

 1 April to 14 May 2021